vtex-soft/texsupport.ims-ejpecp/README.md

 -   The original EJP logo was designed by Krzysztof BURDZY
 -   The current \MR macro was provided by Martin HAIRER
 -   The class internals benefited from the comments of S\'ebastien GOU\"EZEL
--   The mgetmref.py script is Copyright (c) 2004 S. TOLUSIS and Jim PITMAN
+-   The `getmref.py` script is Copyright (c) 2017 S. TOLUSIS, J. PITMAN, L. TOLENE
--   The mgetmref.py script is free software licensed under the GPL
+-   The `getmref.py` script is free software licensed under the GPL
 -   See http://www.e-publications.org/ims/support/batchmref.html

 ## FILE LIST